losizm/little-sql/README.md

 ### Using QueryBuilder to Build and Execute Statements

-`QueryBuilder` is an immutable structure that provides an interface for incrementally building SQL statements.
+`QueryBuilder` provides an interface for incrementally building SQL statements.
 And, for executing them, it has a familiar list of comprehension methods, such as `foreach`, `map`, `flatMap`, and `fold`.

 ```scala
 import little.sql.QueryBuilder